Home Compare IDR.MC vs REY.MI

 Indra Sistemas vs Reply S.p.A.: Which Stock Looks Stronger in 2026?

-Indra Sistemas, holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+Indra Sistemas, holds the cleaner structural position, with the lead spread across growth and stability.
 Reply S.p.A still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Indra Sistemas, is in better shape — its trend is intact while Reply S.p.A's trend has broken down.
 That puts structure and market broadly in agreement — Indra Sistemas,'s lead looks more confirmed than conflicted.

 INDUSTRY COMPARISON